serendeepia/playbook/_docs/1_0_organization.md

 title: Organization
 ---

 Serendeepia was born officially on May 11th 2018.
 The founders knew each other since before 2007.
-As you see it took some years and few thousand of km of distance but sometimes things are inevitable.
+As you see it took some years and few thousand of km of distance, but sometimes things are inevitable.

 ## Our Core Values

-* __Continuous learning__: We believe in a continuous personal grow by increasing your knowledge and skills.
+* __Continuous learning__: We believe in a continuous personal growth by increasing your knowledge and skills.
-* __Visionaries__: We go beyond of status quo to develop new solutions and to discover new problems.
+* __Visionaries__: We go beyond the status quo to develop new solutions and to discover new problems.
 * __World-class team__: We want to go far, that's why we must walk together, surrounded by the best ones.
-* __Challenge yourself__: We get out of our comfort zone, we like to face new challenges.
+* __Challenge yourself__: We're used to get out of our comfort zone, we like to face new challenges.
 We are not afraid of failing.
-* __Personal life__: We aim to grow in a pace that allow us a good balance between personal and professional live.
+* __Personal life__: We aim to grow at a pace that allow us a good balance between personal and professional lives.

 ## Why we do things